thequietlife/CTI-101/assets/security architecture.md

 _______________

 ### What is Security Architecture?
 It is the strategic design of systems to protect, information and ensure its integrity, confidentiality and availability against threats.
+Though it is important to keep in mind the importance of business processes and team members.
+Forget shiny tech if your business processes are convoluted and ineffective or if your team are not supported.
+(Thank you @icd for this feedback 🙏)

 ### Main Objectives of Security Architecture
 To reduce the risk of security breaches and protect organisations from threats.
 The aim is to avoid a single point of control.
 For example, one person can not approve an invoice and process it for payment.